w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

 #### Accounts

-The accounts structure allows the Dapps to retrieve a list of accounts, including listening for account changes.
+The accounts structure allows the apps to retrieve a list of accounts, including listening for account changes.
 The extension is responsible for handling permissions accordingly.